Join Here | Log In

 The SIRTs all have specific functions:

-• SIRT2 codes for the sirtuin 2 protein that is located in the cytosol of the cell.
-This important enzyme arranges the chromosomes for cell division in mitosis.
+• SIRT2 codes for the sirtuin 2 protein which arranges the chromosomes for cell division in mitosis.

 • SIRT3, 4, and 5, found in the mitochondria, are important for oxidative stress and fat metabolism.[ref]